- Access to School District Records

 Access the Washingtonville District-Wide Safety Plan

-The WCSD Board of Education will hold a public hearing on proposed changes to the District-wide School Safety Plan, 7:00 p.m.
-September 23, 2019 at Round Hill Elementary School.
+The WCSD Board of Education will hold a public hearing via YouTube Live on proposed changes to the District-wide School Safety Plan, 7:00 p.m.
+August 24th, 2020.

 Parents have the right to ask for and review records about their child unless the District has been legally notified in writing that their rights as a parent have been terminated or otherwise limited by court order.
 Upon the parents' request, the district must make a child's records available within a reasonable time; in no case more than 45 calendar days after requested; before any meeting about their child's individualized education program (IEP); and before any due process hearing about their child's special education needs.